“No church can be prospered in which all the ministration comes from the pulpit”

 * At this point in the pandemic, all of our adult spiritual formation programs have moved to digital platforms.
 We welcome you to join us there!

 Come into the holy of holies.
 Just as the women came to care for Christ's body on the first Easter morning, so do the men and women of the altar guild care for the body of Christ in our midst today.
 This sacred calling helps prepare and tend the sacraments, vestments, and altar adornments for worship.

 How can you serve?
 Consider being a reader, an usher, or helping with communion as a chalice bearer.
 Starting in the third grade, children are also invited to participate in our services (especially as acolytes and readers).

 * At this point in the pandemic, we are receiving communion in one kind, so our chalice bearers are on hold for now.
 We look forward to the day when we can receive both the bread and the wine again.

 Want to dive into the source material?
-Join us on Wednesday afternoons at 2:00 p.m and Wednesday Evenings at 7:00 p.m.
-In-person and via Zoom for Bible study.
+Join us on Tuesday evenings at 7:00 p.m. and Wednesday afternoons at 2:00 p.m. via Zoom for Bible study.
 We’ll discuss the next Sunday’s readings, so there's no need to prepare anything in advance.
 Dive in, discuss, discover.

 Children's Spiritual Formation

 With their open eyes, ears, and hearts, sometimes children are closer to God than their parents.
 We look to nurture that love, natural curiosity, and excitement with our children’s program on Sunday mornings, as well as events held throughout the year.